You want to know do Pitbulls shed and, if so, how much? Short answer – yes, Pitbulls shed, a lot!

 …and they’ll pile up!

-Pitbulls have a single coat so there are no multiple layers that will shed.
+Pitbulls have a single coat so that no multiple layers will shed.
 This helps a bit and is one of the reasons most folks generally believe they do not shed very much.

 How much do Pitbulls shed on average